roboprog/ang-prog-enh/README.md

 Each phase is simulated by having a branch in the repository, with the files as they would appear within that branch.

-**NOTE** - the branches with work on them are "view" and "model", the others have not been created yet.
+**NOTE** - the branches with work on them are "view", "model" and "controler", "rest" has not been created yet.

 ## Branches